Housing, Food & Dining and Transportation

 The Housing Services COVID-19 FAQ webpage addresses questions for students.

-What strategy has the university adopted for on-campus housing for the upcoming academic year?
+What strategy has the university adopted for on-campus housing?

-We know that residential living will look quite different in the year ahead, which will take a shared commitment from all students and staff to ensure we can maintain open facilities to support in-person education.
-In particular, after careful study, we are de-densifying all of our facilities which, with the addition of some off-campus hotel rooms, will allow us to maintain 50% of our usual occupancy for the coming year.
+We know that residential living looks quite different this year.
+All students and staff have a shared commitment to ensure we can maintain open facilities to support in-person education.
+In particular, all of our facilities are de-densified, which, with the addition of some off-campus hotel rooms, will allow us to maintain 50% of our usual occupancy this year.

 What does “de-densifying” the residence halls mean?
 How many students can live together?

-We are de-densifying all of our facilities so that we will have no more than one student per bedroom; and no more than three students per bathroom in semi-suites, suites and apartments, or bathroom fixture set (shower/toilet/sink) in traditional residence halls and Greek chapter houses.
-This means that all residents in campus housing for the fall semester will have a single/private bedroom.
+All of our facilities are de-densified.
+There is just one student per bedroom and no more than three students per bathroom in semi-suites, suites and apartments, or bathroom fixture set (shower/toilet/sink) in traditional residence halls and Greek chapter houses.
+This means that all residents in campus housing this semester have a single/private bedroom.

-How will this impact my housing for the upcoming year?
+How will this impact my housing for the academic year?

 We are committed to offering you an opportunity to live on campus for one semester in the year ahead to provide an equitable approach to assigning our limited capacity.
 All first-year students, and all upperclass students with existing housing assignments, will be provided on-campus housing for only one of the upcoming two semesters, and only a very small number with special circumstances will be provided housing for both semesters.
 We know this is a disappointment for some students and families.
 We look forward to the day when we can offer our fulsome residential housing experience to all students.
 The extraordinary times of living through a pandemic call for our heightened and sincere commitment to your health and well-being, which we believe this approach promotes.

-How will the modified self-quarantine work once I move in to my fall housing assignment?
+How will the modified self-quarantine work once I move into my spring housing assignment?

 A 14-day modified self-quarantine period will be expected of all residential students upon arrival.
 While in modified quarantine, students may not attend events or classes on campus, or leave campus.
 Activities such as picking up food from a campus dining location or exercising outdoors will be permitted so long as physical distancing is maintained and a facial covering is worn.
-For the purposes of some limited opportunities for social interaction, first-year students will form a “pod” with members of their Orientation group, while upperclass students can form a self-defined “pod” of up to 10 students living in the same residence hall.
-More information about the self-quarantine is available online.
+For the purposes of some limited opportunities for social interaction, first-year students will form a “pod” with members of their floor community, while upper-class students can form a self-defined “pod” of up to 10 students living in the same residence hall.

-How will dining plans work after I move in to the residence halls and before classes begin?
+How will dining plans work after I move into the residence halls and before classes begin for the Spring 2021 semester?

-Dining plans for first-year and upperclass students living on campus will be activated once students move in.
+Dining plans for first-year students living in university housing will be activated once students move in.
 Students will be able to use both blocks and FLEX at a select number of dining locations on campus.
 Blocks and FLEX used before classes begin will be deducted from the semester allotment of your enrolled meal plan.

 Will residence halls remain open after Thanksgiving and during winter break for students who choose to stay?